mwanakijiji/rrlfe/docs/tutorial_gen.rst

 ------

-To do that, skip to the next tutorial on applying a calibration, and apply the raw calibration to a basis set of low-resolution spectra.
-(In Spalding+ 2023, we used spectra taken from McDonald Observatory.)
+To do that, skip to the next tutorial on applying a calibration, and apply the raw calibration you just made to a basis set of low-resolution spectra.
+In Spalding et al. 2023, we used spectra taken from McDonald Observatory.

 Once you have done so, run the following mini-pipeline: